cybersource-tpi/cybersource-plugins-commercetools-fork/docs/Authorize-a-Payment-With-Payer-Authentication.md

     b.
 See [Overview\#Errorhandling](Overview.md#Errorhandling) for handling errors or failures

-13. Convey the payment result to the customer.
-If this is the only/final payment for this order you can transition your Commercetools cart to an order at this point
+13. Convey the payment result to the customer

 ## Stored values

-The following values are stored within commerce tools to allow later verification that the payer was authenticated correctly
+The following values are stored within Commercetools to allow later verification that the payer was authenticated correctly

 - Responses to the enrolment check are stored on a payment interface interaction with a type key of `isv_payments_payer_authentication_enrolment_check`

 - Responses to the authentication validation are stored on a payment interface interaction with a type key of `isv_payments_payer_authentication_validate_result`

-- The request and response Cardinal JWTs are stored a custom properties on the payment
+- The request and response Cardinal JWTs are stored as custom properties on the payment

-- The paReq and acsUrl values are stored a custom properties on the payment
+- The paReq and acsUrl values are stored as custom properties on the payment

 When a token is saved as a subscription the saved token value will be returned as a custom property on the payment called isv_savedToken